Ōuchiyama Station

-Ōuchiyama Station (大内山駅, Ōuchiyama-eki) is a railway station is a passenger railway station in located in the town of Taiki, Watarai District, Mie Prefecture, Japan, operated by Central Japan Railway Company (JR Tōkai).
+Ōuchiyama Station (大内山駅, Ōuchiyama-eki) is a passenger railway station in Taiki, Watarai District, Mie Prefecture, Japan, operated by Central Japan Railway Company (JR Tōkai).

 Lines

 Ōuchiyama Station is served by the Kisei Main Line, and is located 86.9 km from the terminus of the line at Kameyama Station.

 Station layout

 The station consists of a single side platform and a single island platform serving three tracks, connected by a footbridge.
 The station is unattended.